Gigaspaces/xap-docs/site/content/xap/12.2/admin/scripts.markdown

 - **startJiniTX_Mahalo** - starts an instance of the Distributed transaction manager.

 # Processing Units

+**Open-Source Scripts**

 - **pu-instance** - starts a standalone, un managed instance of a processing unit.
 - **space-instance** - starts a standalone, un managed instance of a space.
 Used usually in development.

+**Additional Scripts**

+The script listed below is available in the licensed editions of the GigaSpaces applications.

 - **gs-memcached** - starts standalone, un managed instance of [Memcached API]({{%currentjavaurl%}}/memcached-api.html) listener.

 # Misc

+The scripts listed below are available in the licensed editions of the GigaSpaces applications.

 - **lookupbrowser** - Used with for special debug scenarios to inspect the lookup service.
 - **platform-info** - prints GigaSpaces version info (Use the command line [version](./command-line-interface.html) instead).

 This section explains how to start a light version of the GigaSpaces server, which loads a container and one space, using the `space-instance` script.
 The `space-instance` (which calls [SpaceFinder]({{% api-javadoc %}}/index.html?com/j_spaces/core/client/SpaceFinder.html)) starts by default embedded Reggie and Webster services.